GilbertoFreitasJunior997/factory-four-status/README.md

 Hello and welcome to my FactoryFour API Status Dashboard project! 🚀 As part of a job interview challenge, I've built this dashboard using **React** and **TypeScript** to provide a detailed overview of the FactoryFour API status.
 Whether you're a fellow developer or someone reviewing my skills, this dashboard offers real-time insights into the health of the API.

+# --
+I opted for major usage of React core concepts, like useEffects and ContextAPI, instead of showing knowleadge of other tools, like NextJS or libs like ReactQuery or Zustand, because understanding the core concepts of React itself is more valuable than showing knowledge of libs that manipulate those concepts.

 **Important**: To change the request interval, change src\api\status-refresh-delay.ts